johnSSG/fileviewer-php/README.md

     header('Location: '.$url);

 ## URL Obfuscation
 If you load the document with the basic code above, the URL to your document will be made public.
-If you'd like to hide the URL, use the following:
+If you'd like to hide that URL, use the following:

     $viewer = new Fileviewer('YOUR_API_KEY');
     $url = $viewer->load('http://viewer.filelabel.co/documents/file.pdf', true);